310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% bubble Madara hidden %}
 “Battle versus the Sea God?
-Isn’t that the live show for executing the ‘Oddball’, Kanata-san…?”
+Isn’t that the live show for executing the ‘Eccentric’, Kanata-san…?”

 {% endbubble %}
 {% bubble Chiaki past %}
 Mhm.
-I’m thinking of going there right now. … with Shinkai-kun.
+I’m thinking of going there right now. …with Shinkai-kun.

 {% endbubble %}
 {% bubble Kanata past %}